omgnetwork/elixir-omg/docs/fee_design.md

    3. fixed token price, floating with USD or other fiat.

 ### Non-functional Requirement
-1. A Fee exit does not take longer time than normal exit.
+1. A Fee exit does not take more time than a normal exit to process.
 2. A Fee exit can batch-exit multiple fees collected in different transactions.

 ### Out of Scope